-This course provides an introduction to Tai Chi as a method to ensure proper body mechanics for massage therapists.
+This course introduces Tai Chi as a method to ensure proper body mechanics for massage therapists.

 MT 118 CPR/First Aid/HIV

 This course provides students Cardio-Pulmonary Resuscitation (CPR)/First Aid Certification, in conjunction with HIV awareness and disease transmission prevention for the massage therapist.